wp-plugins/orbisius-cyberstore/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Passing product info to the filter that is called to displayed post transaction info

 = 2.0.6 =
 * Found and fixed a very hidden but which was showing some notice on plugin activation
 * Tested with WP 3.9